lodhargha19810412/technical_test/auth_token/README.md

 CONFIGURATION
 -------------

-This module generate the auth token during the user insert and allow the user to login with the Auth token passing by query string .
+Allow user for login using authtoken generated during the user creation.

- 1. Once the module will be installed, Auth token will be updated for the existing user.
+ 1. After module installation, Auth token will be updated for the existing user.

- 1. Go to Admin > People > go to user profile page by selecting the individual user and we can see the Auth token for that user.
+ 1. Go to Admin > People > go to user profile page for auth token.

  2. During user creation Auth token will be created for the user.

- 3. User can login through the Auth token if it is provided to them using email during the registration. or user creation
+ 3. Auth token can be sent to user after registartion or creation.